How to Pass the Hazard Perception Test with Style

 How the Hazard Perception Test Works in Principle

-If you have been taking lessons at a driving school recently, then you’ll remember the instructor pointing out hazards as you approached them.
-These regularly included a car cutting in front of you, a pedestrian crossing the road or even someone braking for no obvious reason.
+If you have been taking lessons at a driving school recently.
+A good instructor would have been pointing out hazards as you approached them.
+These may regularly include a car cutting in front of you, a pedestrian crossing the road or even someone braking for no obvious reason.

 You watch actual video clips of genuine traffic situations that really happened.
 Your job as student is to touch the screen to choose your best reaction.
 For example, you might decide to slow down, overtake or turn at the next intersection.

-A registered NSW driving school instructor helps you judge stopping and following distances, and pick safe gaps in the traffic so you pass the hazard perception test first time round.
+A registered NSW driving school instructor would help you gain first hand experience in judging the when, where and if, of stopping and following distances, picking safe gaps in the traffic so you pass the hazard perception test first time round.

 You can repeat the test as often as you like.
-However, because it’s a good tactic to pass first time round we recommend waiting until you have held your P1 licence for a year.
-This also gives you time to benefit from driving lessons with an instructor or advice from your supervisor driver, if you decide to go that way.
+However, because it’s a good tactic to pass first time round, as you must pay a fee everytime you fail.
+We recommend waiting until you have held your P1 licence for a year.
+This also gives you time to benefit from any driving lessons with an instructor or additional advice from your supervisor driver if you had decide to go that way.

 The touch screen hazard perception test can be quite unnerving the first time.
 Therefore you need to be firmly on top of the theory before you attempt it.